 A dog runny nose can be caused by foreign objects that obstruct the nasal passages.
 Common obstructions include things like foxtails and grass awns.
 Symptoms that accompany a foreign object obstruction include sneezing, pawing at the nose, and nose bleeds.
 The best course of action is to see if you can remove the object from the dog’s nose using tweezers or very small pliers.
 If you can’t find the object or don’t know if you got it all out, head to the vet.

 Dogs can get a variety of infections including bacterial, fungal, and viral infections as well as nasal mites.
-Many of these diseases cause a runny nose along with other symptoms, including bad odor, bloody nose, coughing, and choking on mucus.
+Many of these cause a runny nose along with other symptoms, including bad odor, bloody nose, coughing, and choking on mucus.
 Infections should be diagnosed and treated by a veterinarian.
-While some are mild and easy to treat, others may cause complications, including upper respiratory infections and pneumonia.
+While some are mild and easy to deal with, others may cause complications.

 When To Go to the Vet and When To Treat at Home

-Some of the causes of runny nose — including allergies — can be treated at home.
-Other serious conditions such as distemper and polyps have to be diagnosed and treated by a veterinarian.
-Here’s a quick breakdown of what you can do at home and when you need to see a professional.
+Some of the causes of runny nose — including seasonal allergies — can be treated at home.
+Other serious conditions require a veterinarian.
+Here’s a quick breakdown of what you can do at home.

 Use pet wipes to remove irritants from your pet’s fur and use air filters inside your home to remove potential allergens like fragrances.
-You can also give your dog an antihistamine or an allergy relief chew to help reduce symptoms like sneezing.
-Immune boosters can also help support a healthy immune system and decrease the severity of allergic reactions.
+You can also give your dog an antihistamine or an allergy relief chew to help.
+Immune support chews can also help support a healthy immune system and help with seasonal allergies.